 Rather than emailing us, requests can be submitted in writing to our designated DMCA Agent: David Gingras, Esq.; Gingras Law Office, PLLC, 4802 E. Ray Road, #23-271, Phoenix, AZ 85044; Fax: (480) 248-3196; email: [email protected] (phone calls are NOT accepted for DMCA issues).

 Please be patient.
 DMCA notices are usually reviewed only during normal business hours from 9-5 Monday through Friday (Arizona time).
 We try to review notices the same day they are received, but it may take up to 72 hours to process your request.
-If we believe that your notice is valid, then we will remove the image(s) identified in the notice.
+If we believe that your notice is valid, we will remove the image(s) identified in the notice.
 However, we generally DO NOT respond to notices or explain why a particular notice was not honored.

 IMPORTANT — if you “spam” us with multiple copies of the same notice, our system may block your email automatically.
 For that reason, we ask that you only send your notice ONCE.
 If nothing has been removed after 72 hours, you can re-send your notice one more time.
 However, if nothing is removed after your notice has been sent a second time, you should assume that the request has been denied.

 Because we cannot give you legal advice, we will not respond to any emails asking “Why did you deny my DMCA request?” or “What should I do so you will honor my DMCA requests?”
 These types of legal questions should be presented to a local attorney in your area who can explain your rights and options.